 Monte Carlo simulation.

 Account for the application life cycle.
-One of the things to
+One of the things to keep in mind

 is, very few applications just have a single version running.
 You're